About Laughing Brook

-- Home to over 400 plant species, found in or around fields, streams, and fertile soils, especially during this spring ephemeral season.
+- Home to more than 400 plant species, found in or around fields, streams, and meadows.

 - Pavilion on the Mort and Helen Bates Trail that overlooks the pond, where one can watch for kingfishers and orioles, signs of beavers, and water striders on the surface.

 - Burgess’s former home viewable from Main Street, now on the historic register and currently occupied by staff; exterior photographs are encouraged.